 "Between November 29th 1947 and June 1948, 214 British servicemen lost their lives, including the 28 killed when the Stern Gang blew up the Khantara to Haifa Express at Rehovoth on February 29th 1948."
-Last to Leave section on Britains Small Wars.
+Last to Leave section on Britains Small Wars (currently offline).

 In 2001, thanks to the efforts of individuals, a Palestine memorial was finally erected at the National Memorial Arboretum, Alrewas.
 The media generally ignore the Palestine Mandate, and BBC commentators are most unlikely to interview or focus on Palestine Veterans during the Remembrance Day Parade at the Cenotaph.